 Who Is Erik Estrada?

-Born in New York City in 1949, Erik Estrada had his first big break in 1970's The Cross and the Switchblade.
-In 1977 the actor made his first appearance as Ponch on the popular police drama CHiPs, a role that propelled him to fame.
+Actor Erik Estrada had his first big break in 1970's The Cross and the Switchblade.
+In 1977, he made his first appearance as Ponch on the popular police drama CHiPs, a role that propelled him to fame.
 Estrada went on to star in the 1990s telenova Dos Mujeres, Un Camino, before becoming a popular figure on reality TV shows like The Surreal Life.

 Erik Estrada was born on March 16, 1949, in New York, New York, and grew up in the Spanish Harlem neighborhood of the city.
 After his parents split up when he was two, Estrada lived with his mother, siblings and grandfather, rarely seeing his father.

 Estrada first started acting in high school as a member of the drama club.
 After graduation, he studied at the American Musical and Dramatic Academy.

 'The Cross and the Switchblade' and Early Roles